syakubson/syakubson/README.md

-### Hi there 👋 I'm Sergey Yakubson,
+### Hi there 👋 I'm Ivan Ivanov,

-ML Engineer worked with CV, NLP and Classical machine learning models.
+ML Engineer worked with NLP and Classical machine learning models.
 Built full cycle of development: from data collection and preparation to model training, metrics logging, packaging into production service, and setting up CI/CD for automatic deployment

 - ⚡ **Fun fact:** I **strongly** believe in the *Chaos theory*: Even in unpredictable environments with seemingly random oddities and irregularities lies a predictable & sensible pattern not seen initially.